Cgameworld/BrushSizeUnlimiter/README.md

 # Notes

-- If the brush touches over the edge of purchased area, none of the brush actions will apply, enable anarchy with the mod [Anarchy](https://thunderstore.io/c/cities-skylines-ii/p/yenyang/Anarchy/) by yenyang to overcome this.
 - When using extremely large brush sizes avoid placing trees or objects at full strength, if the brush is too big your game might crash
+- If the brush touches over the edge of your city's purchased area, none of the brush actions will apply, enable anarchy with the mod [Anarchy](https://thunderstore.io/c/cities-skylines-ii/p/yenyang/Anarchy/) by yenyang to overcome this.

 # Changelog